-Collectively, the proposed SPM revisions are a significant improvement to the NERC Reliability industry resources and necessary flexibility in Reliability Standards development.
+Collectively, the proposed SPM revisions are a significant improvement to the NERC Reliability Standards development process because they provide for more efficient and effective use of industry resources and necessary flexibility in Reliability Standards development.
 Moreover, the revisions are integral to the comprehensive redesign of the NERC Reliability Standards development process discussed in greater detail above.